Is Milo Healthy?

 - Or then again, it’s your to-go drink for breakfast?

-All things considered, I figure you should begin considering having different beverages as your to-go drink for breakfast.
+I figure you should begin considering having different beverages as your to-go drink for breakfast.

 Milo drink Drops its 4.5 Star Rating.